mozilla/node-srp/README.md

 #SRP - Secure Remote Password

 This is a work in progress.
+I'm trying to figure some stuff out with it.

 Implementation of the [SRP Authentication and Key Exchange System](http://tools.ietf.org/html/rfc2945) and protocols in [Secure